Skip to main content

 3. Helping you gain valuable professional socialization

 In addition to taking courses, Academy students will engage in research with one of the many respected faculty members in the School.
 This experience will provide you with hands-on research skills by involving you in data collection and analysis and the writing of professional journal articles.
 Students will also be encouraged to present their work at professional research conferences and even pursue publication in academic journals.
+As a part of your mentored research experience, you will enroll in:

 What about personal and professional connections?